BC Traceability Adoption Program | Caddy — IAF BC Preferred Vendor

 Competitive Approval is not guaranteed — eligibility, readiness, and timing all matter

-First-served Applications reviewed as received — being early is a genuine strategic advantage
+First-served Applications reviewed as received — submitting early is a genuine strategic advantage

 Why it matters